The value of bad news – only good news is toxic

 Too much good news can kill an otherwise perfectly healthy project as it raises a lot of alarm bells.
 Those problems are not to be taken lightly and need careful planning and constant calibrating of the project.
 But denying that it’s there is not going to make things better as educated partners, customers, officials, and investors will not miss out on it.

 Your problems and pitfalls are the most powerful resource you have.
-They allow you to show the best in you, as a real entrepreneur is not the one who accidentally falls on the golden pot but rather the one who creates his own golden pot out of nothingness with nothing more than 30 bucks and the will to kick the world in the gut.
+They allow you to show the best in you, as a real entrepreneur is not the one who accidentally falls on the golden pot but rather the one who creates his golden pot out of nothingness with nothing more than 30 bucks and the will to kick the world in the gut.

-What’s really important is showing that you are aware of the pitfalls, that you see them and if you cannot avoid them altogether at least have a solid plan on how to handle them.
+What’s important is showing that you are aware of the pitfalls, that you see them and if you cannot avoid them altogether at least have a solid plan on how to handle them.
 That goes beyond a risk assessment.

 0 replies